 For formal dining, it’s best to ensure that your serving ware matches or complements your crockery and diner sets.

 Different drinks should be served in the appropriate glasses.
 Having a broad selection of matching glassware will ensure that you’re prepared for every occasion.

 From classic to contemporary, you’ll find a fantastic range of drinking glasses to match your individual style at Homebase.

 Table linen & place mats

 The right tablecloth and mats can transform any table – turning an ordinary dinner into a special occasion, and adding a finishing touch to your table scheme.
-They are also really practical, helping to protect your table from spills, stains and scratches whilst eating.
+They are also really practical, helping to

 How to build the right dinnerware collection